Devolutions/doc/docs/en/rdm/windows/commands/file/export/index.md

 ### Export {{ en.VLT }} (.html)

 Export the {{ en.VLT }} with an AES-256 to encrypt self contained html file.
-See [Export Html Encrypted](/rdm/windows/commands/file/export/html-encrypted/) topic for more information.
+See [Export Html Encrypted](/rdm/windows/commands/file/export/html-encrypted/) for more information.

 ### Export {{ en.VLT }} (.xml)